fastmcp-me/fast-pyairbyte/README.md

 ### Server Environment Variables

-The server uses environment variables from two sources:
+The server uses environment variables from multiple sources:

-#### MCP Configuration (Required for local servers only)
+#### MCP Configuration (Required for local servers, supported by Cursor for remote servers)
 - **OPENAI_API_KEY**: OpenAI API key for accessing GPT models and file search functionality

-#### .env File (Optional)
+#### .env File (Required for Cline with remote server, optional for local servers)
+- **OPENAI_API_KEY**: OpenAI API key (required for Cline when using remote server)
 - **VECTOR_STORE_ID**: OpenAI Vector Store ID for enhanced file search capabilities
 - **PORT**: Port number for the server (defaults to 8000, mainly used for Heroku deployment)

 ### Security Note

-The hosted server requires you to provide your OpenAI API key when calling the tool, while local servers can use MCP environment variables.
-This ensures better security and cost control.
+- **Cline**: Uses local `.env` file for API key when connecting to remote server
+- **Cursor**: Can pass API key via MCP configuration for remote servers
+- **Local servers**: Use MCP environment variables for API key configuration
+- This approach ensures secure API key handling while accommodating different client capabilities

 ---